Markmix-Studios/zip-extractor/README.md

-# Advanced File Extractor Tool
+# Markmix File Extractor Tool

 This is a simple and efficient web tool developed by **Markmix Studios** for extracting files from `.zip` archive files.
 You can easily upload a `.zip` file, extract its contents, and download individual files directly from the interface.